ccloquet/ICU-babyphone/README.md

       - ```
         sudo apt-get update
         sudo apt-get upgrade
-        sudo apt-get install git vim vlc ffmpeg```
+        sudo apt-get install git vim vlc ffmpeg
+        ```

-## 3. Establish a network between the Pi's
+## 3. Establish a WiFi network between the Pi's

 ### 3.1 Configure the _babyserverXXX_ as an access point
   - follow: https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md
   - skip the routing section if you do not want to route to the internet through the ethernet connection
+  - the above tutorial proposes
-  - in the 192.168.4.* range (potential conflicts with home router ?)
+    - the 192.168.4.* range (adjust to avoid conflicts with your other networks)
+    - DHCP adresses attribution between 192.168.4.2 and 192.168.4.20 (adjust in function of the number of devices in your network)
-  - provides adresses trough DHCP between 192.168.4.2 and 192.168.4.20 (-> can presumably accept fixed ips outside this range)
+      - note: can accept fixed ips outside this range
-  - use ```ssid=babynet```
+  - use, eg, ```ssid=babynet000``` as SSID

 ### 3.2 Configure the _babymikeXXX_ & _babyalarmXXX_ to connect to the access point
   - follow: https://raspberrypihq.com/how-to-connect-your-raspberry-pi-to-wifi/
-  - any Pi of the network can be accessed from any other Pi
+  - note: any Pi of the network can be accessed from the connection to any other Pi (eg: ssh to _babyserver000_, then from there, ssh to _babymike001_)

 ## 4. Audio streaming

-### 4.1 Tests on the _babymikeXXX_ (wont be used in prod)
+### 4.1 Tests on the _babymikeXXX_ (won't be used in prod)
   - test the mike: ```sudo arecord --device=hw:1,0 --format S16_LE --rate 44100 -V mono -c1 voice.wav```
   - troubleshooting: https://github.com/synesthesiam/voice2json/issues/28
   - basic streaming from _babymikeXXX_ to _babyserverXXX_